ALCC01/nodeogram/README.md

 * **Complete**.
 Nodeogram features all of the most recent API updates and is designed not to block you from using right away the not yet implemented ones
 * **Promises**.
 The entire library is promise-based
 * **Event based**.
 Nodeogram provides an event-based handling of updates, allowing you to interact more easily with messages, commands, callback and inline queries.
+* **Webhooks**.
+Don't want to fetch updates?
+No problem, just start hosting a webhook!
+Don't like webhooks either?
+You can still provide updates manually!

 Nodeogram is an open-source project available on [GitHub](https://github.com/ALCC01/nodeogram) and [npm](https://www.npmjs.com/package/nodeogram).